Anish-kumar-00/MOVIE-RECOMMEND-SYSTEM/README.md

 "similarity.pkl.gz"

-Contains the compressed precomputed recommendation information.
+Contains compressed precomputed recommendation information.

-Instead of storing the complete large similarity matrix, the project stores the most relevant movie indices and scores.
+Instead of storing the complete large similarity matrix, this project stores the most relevant movie indices and similarity scores.

-This keeps the deployment file much smaller.
+This makes the deployment file much smaller.

 ---

+"requirements.txt"

+Contains the libraries required to run the application.

+streamlit
+pandas
+numpy
+scikit-learn
+requests

+---

 🔑 TMDB API

-The application uses TMDB to fetch movie poster images.
+The application uses the TMDB API to fetch movie posters.

-The API key is not stored directly inside "app.py".
+The API key is not hardcoded in "app.py".

-It is loaded using Streamlit Secrets:
+The application reads it from Streamlit Secrets:

 TMDB_API_KEY = st.secrets["TMDB_API_KEY"]

+TMDB's official documentation describes movie search responses containing "poster_path", which can be combined with the TMDB image base URL and size to create a poster URL.

+---

+🔐 Streamlit Secrets

-For Streamlit deployment, add:
+For deployment, add the following to Streamlit Secrets:

 TMDB_API_KEY = "YOUR_API_KEY"

-to the application's Secrets section.

-TMDB supports movie searching and returns fields such as "poster_path", which can then be converted into a full image URL.
+Never upload the real API key to GitHub.

 ---